uweweng/fuzzyservices/sources/trunk/beans/src/main/resources/readme.txt

 ========================================

 In general, you need a Java Runtime Environment.
-If you downloaded an enterprise component of JFuzzy it is further required an application server.
+If you downloaded an enterprise component of Fuzzy Services it is further required an application server.
 For detailed information please see the file called "install.txt".